Ajazzz/Data-Types/README.md

 This repository contains a comprehensive guide to some of the most common data types used in programming languages, including:

-Numeric Data Types
+Numeric Data Types, \n
-Boolean Data Type
+Boolean Data Type, \n
-Character Data Type
+Character Data Type, \n
-String Data Type
+String Data Type, \n
 Each data type is described in detail, including its purpose, common use cases, and examples of code demonstrating how to work with the data type.

 Contributing